Targeted support and trust-based pension schemes

 There will be quite a bit for trustees of DC schemes to digest here alongside the recently confirmed duty to offer default pension benefit solutions to consumers who are retiring.

-We will publish our detailed analysis of the FCA’s proposals and default pension benefit solutions in due course.
+We have published our detailed analysis of the FCA’s proposals here and our analysis of default pension benefit solutions will follow in due course.

 The FCA’s consultation on targeted support closes on 29 August 2025 with final rules to be published by the end of 2025.
 As part of this process, the FCA may want to revisit and update the joint FCA/TPR guidance on where employers and trustees can provide support on financial matters without needing to be subject to FCA regulation (as issued in March 2021), particularly in the context of their interactions with FCA regulated firms.